 To help fill the gap in demand, the United States and Canada are long-standing trade partners in softwood lumber.
 Yet despite U.S. reliance on Canada to fully satisfy our lumber demand, there is currently no trade agreement in place.
 On Jan.
 31, 2022, the Commerce Department issued its third administrative review that reduced duties on Canadian softwood lumber into the United States from 17.99% to 11.64%.
 While this is a positive step, NAHB continues to advocate for a complete elimination of these tariffs.

 Why It Matters

 The tariffs on Canadian softwood lumber are acting as a tax on American home builders and home buyers, making housing less affordable for American families and forcing builders to look overseas to other markets, including Sweden, Germany, Brazil and Austria in order to meet demand.

-These tariffs on Canadian imports are particularly acute when lumber prices overall are high, which they have been for several months, beginning in 2020.
+These tariffs on Canadian imports are particularly acute when lumber prices overall are high, which they have been since mid-2020.
 That is why it is imperative that the Biden administration focus its efforts on working with Canada to develop a long-term solution to the trade dispute that will ensure American home builders and consumers have access to a reliable supply of softwood lumber at competitive prices.

 Any long-term solution should necessarily include a U.S.-Canada settlement regarding the current anti-dumping duties and countervailing duty cases and the overall legal challenges associated with the current softwood lumber dispute.

 America cannot meet the nation’s demand for softwood lumber, therefore, NAHB believes the following steps should be taken:

 - Negotiate a long-term settlement with Canada to address American home builder concerns regarding price and availability of lumber.
 NAHB will focus its efforts on meeting with representatives of the Biden administration and Congress, as well as Canadian federal and provincial officials, to achieve this goal.